Voiceless labiodental nasal

-A voiceless labiodental nasal (stop) is a type of consonantal sound, used in some spoken languages.
-The symbol in the International Phonetic Alphabet that represents this sound is ⟨/ɱ̊/⟩, a combination of the letter for the voiced labiodental nasal and a diacritic indicating voicelessness, in certain sources, the voicelessness diacritic can be found below ⟨/ɱ̥/⟩.
+A voiceless labiodental nasal is a type of consonantal sound, used in some spoken languages.
+The symbol in the International Phonetic Alphabet that represents this sound is ⟨/ɱ̊/⟩, a combination of the letter for the voiced labiodental nasal and a diacritic indicating voicelessness; in certain sources, the diacritic can be found below ⟨/ɱ̥/⟩.

 Features

 Features of a voiceless labiodental nasal: